circuitdao/docs/docs/technical-manual/statutes.md

 Updates an individual Statute.
 Requires the Statute's index and new value to be passed.
 Note that only Statutes with index >= 0 can be updated.

 Note that the update Statute operation announces the existing (i.e. pre-update) Statutes.
-In other words, the mutated Statue value is only available to the protocol in the next Statute spend.
+In other words, the mutated Statute value is only available to the protocol in the next Statute spend.

 This operation announces all Statutes as they were before the update statute operation was performed.
-The operation also announce Statutes Price Info.
+The operation also announces Statutes Price Info.

 This operation can only be performed if the previous Statutes operation was an announce.